Getting married essentially constitutes a contract. And like any other legal contract, it requires certain written and signed documentation.

 - Living wills

-The intake form will ask questions about current and past addresses, contact information, any names used in the past, past and present employers, income, children, and other personal data.
+The intake form will ask for information such as current and past addresses, contact information, social security number, all names used in the past, past and present employers, income, children, and other personal data.

 Click on a link below for sample forms and resources related to the marriage process.